 To make use of the information in this manual, you must be familiar with the GemStone/S 64 Bit system and the GemStone Smalltalk programming language.
 In addition, you should be familiar with your host operating system.

-This manual assumes that the GemStone database system has been correctly installed on your host computer, using the instructions in the GemStone/S 64 Bit Installation Guide.
+You should have the GemStone system installed correctly on your host computer, as described in the GemStone/S 64 Bit Installation Guide for your platform.